-Still, the neighborhood has a great history of blues and jazz and the producers.
-Some examples of the blues and jazz great are 151 avenue B. Also, the Jazz grand Charlie Parker’s residence in the 1950s is an example.
+Still, the neighbourhood has a great history of blues and jazz and the producers.
+Some examples of the blues and jazz great are 151 avenue B. Also, the Jazz grand Charlie Parker’s residence in the 1950s is one example.

 The second example, 412 East 10th Street, Consummate Blues man Huddie’s Home “Lead Belly” Led better in the 1940s.